rapidsai/deployment/source/guides/azure/infiniband.md

   - Password `somepassword`
 - Leave all other options as default.

+Then connect to the VM using your preferred method.

 ## Install software

 Before installing the drivers ensure the system is up to date.